Random close packing fraction of bidisperse discs: theoretical derivation

-To conclude, a theory, based on the cell order distribution (COD), has been developed to solve analytically the long-standing problem of random close packing of bidisperse discs in $d=2$, for size ratios that exclude rattlers in $3$-cells.
-A disorder-assuring criterion has been derived, which is an extension of the one developed for monodisperse disc packings~\cite{Bl21}.
-This criterion allows to determine, for any disc size ratio, $D$, the range of small disc concentration, $p$, within which the packing is disordered.
-This information is useful for avoiding crystallization when designing experiments and simulations of disordered disc systems.
-In particular, it was shown that a common choice of bidisperse systems whose two disc types occupy the same area, increases the risk of crystallisation for $D\lesssim3$.
-Exact $p$- and $D$-dependent upper and lower bounds on $\Phi_{RCP}$ have been derived, the former corresponding to a disordered packing of only $3$-cells and the latter corresponding to the highest fraction of $3$-cells at which disorder is assured for all $D$.
-Then the exact value of the random close packing fraction, $\Phi_{RCP}$, was derived as a function of $p$ and $D$.
-It has been found that, for every size ratio, the highest possible packing fraction always coincides with the upper bound.
-The packing fraction, at which this occurs, $p_{3max}$, can serve as a guide to future physical and numerical experiments in such systems.
+To conclude, a theory, based on the cell order distribution (COD), has been developed to solve analytically the random close packing problem for bidisperse packings of discs in $d=2$.
+The discs size ratio in this solution was limited in order to exclude rattlers in $3$-cells.
+Disorder-ensuring criteria have been proposed, which make it possible to determine, for any disc size ratio, the range of disc concentrations, $p$, within which the packing is disordered.
+The identification of this range for any choice of $D$ should assist in designing experiments and simulations that aim to study disordered such packings.
+In passing, it was shown that a common choice of bidisperse systems whose two disc types occupy the same area, increases the risk of crystallisation for $D\lesssim3$.

+Exact $p$- and $D$-dependent upper and lower bounds on $\phi_{RCP}$ have been derived, the former corresponding to a disordered packing of only $3$-cells and the latter to packings of only $4$-cells.
+To the best of this author's knowledge, these bounds improve on any bounds existing so far in the literature for such bidisperse packings.

+Next, the exact value of the random close packing fraction, $\phi_{RCP}$, has been derived as a function of $p$ and $D$.
+It has been found that, for any size ratio, there is a range of concentrations, $p$, in which $\phi_{RCP}=\phi_3$ and that the highest possible packing fraction occurs within this range such that it always coincides with the upper bound.
 The use of the COD obviates the sensitivity to the packing process, which introduces an infinite parameter space that is impossible to explore fully by trial and error.
-It follows that the results obtained here are valid in general, irrespective of the packing protocol. \\
+Therefore, the results obtained here are valid in general, irrespective of the packing protocol and packing history.

-In setting the disorder criterion, only trigonal order has been considered.
-While could be argued that large clusters of some $4$-cells may also represent order, being deformed square lattices, it is shown in the supplemental material~\cite{SM} that a disorder criterion, similar to (\ref{Criteria1}), can also be derived for $Q_4$ and that the ideal COD determined above always satisfies it. \\
+It should be commented that, in setting the disorder criterion, only limiting trigonal order has been considered.
+It could be argued that large clusters of some $4$-cells may also represent some kind of order because they represent deformed square lattices.
+However, it has been shown in the supplemental material~\cite{SM} that, while a disorder criterion similar to (\ref{Criteria1}) can also be derived for $Q_4$, it is not necessary.
+This is because packings that satisfy the criteria on the $3$-cell trigonal order, make the occurrence probability of deformed square lattices also exponentially small with cluster size.